chonkykai/Projects/Currency_Crystal_Ball/README.md

 ![prophet](./image/prophet.png)

-When the Prophet model was introduced, it achieved a lower MAPE (Mean Absolute Percentage Error) of 1.73 compared to SARIMAX's MAPE of 1.96.
+When the Prophet model was introduced, the MAPE (Mean Absolute Percentage Error) of 1.73 was way lower as compared to base model's MAPE of 1275338280835.
 This indicates that the Prophet model had a better overall accuracy in forecasting.
 However, upon plotting the predicted data against the test data, it became apparent that the model struggled to capture the fluctuations present in the test data.

 Despite this limitation, Prophet provides a valuable feature known as the uncertainty interval.
 The uncertainty interval is a measure of the model's confidence in its predictions.
 With a 95% uncertainty interval, Prophet estimates that there is a 95% probability that the actual values will fall within the interval surrounding the forecasted values.